| Inbound Marketing 8 Min Read

 Backlinks are an extremely important part of your overall SEO strategy, but it’s not just about the number of backlinks you have.
 As Google updates its spam detection algorithms, focusing on quality versus quantity is more important than ever (although, it’s always been important).

-While Google continually rolls out updates, one of the focuses of their latest spam detection update is on finding low-quality backlinks and penalizing websites that are using them as a way to artificially inflate their number of backlinks.
+While Google continually rolls out updates, one of the focuses they focus on in their spam detection updates is on finding low-quality backlinks and penalizing websites that are using them as a way to artificially inflate their number of backlinks.

 What makes a low-quality backlink?
 If you’re buying links for some shady website, just because you think the number of backlinks matters more than their quality, you’re most likely getting low-quality backlinks from those websites, and Google knows it.